Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Introduction

+It is to be noted here, the simple ﬁtting treatment to magnetic susceptibility data, as often adapted, makes it hard to predict details of the microscopic model.
+Such a model would typically involve the prediction of exchange paths and the relative magnitudes of various magnetic interactions.
+This in turn calls for the need for microscopic investigation in terms of ab initio calculations to derive the underlying spin model coupled with many-body methods for calculation of magnetic properties.
 Very often, the true nature of the exchange networks in these compounds differs from the mere expectation from the crystal structure.
 A famous example in this context is that of (VO)$_2$P$_2$O$_7$~\cite{PhysRevLett.79.745}, which turns out to be an alternating spin chain compound while originally it was thought of as a two-leg spin ladder system based on structural considerations.
-The simple ﬁtting treatment to magnetic susceptibility data, as often adapted, makes it hard to predict details of the microscopic model, which would involve the prediction of exchange paths and the relative magnitudes of various magnetic interactions.
-This in turn calls for the need for microscopic investigation in terms of ab initio calculations to derive the underlying spin model coupled with many-body methods for calculation of magnetic properties.